Shorthand/shorthand_connect_drupal/README.md

 - Go to admin/config/services/shorthand and enter your User ID and API Token
 - Go to node/add and add a Shorthand Story

-You may customise the provided `html--shorthand-story.tpl.php` and `shorthand_story_node.tpl.php` template files
+You may customise the provided `html--shorthand-story.tpl.php` and `node--shorthand-story-node.tpl.php` template files